 For “Yes Man”, Carrey declined to take any money upfront and instead negotiated a 36% profit-sharing arrangement.
 This represented a significant gamble for Carrey, who had recently made the financially unsuccessful “The Number 23” and “Fun with Dick and Jane”.

 However, “Yes Man” ended up grossing $230 million globally, meaning Carrey’s approximately $30 million payday was one of his most lucrative ever.

 Although the nature of Hollywood contracts has changed significantly in recent years, with fewer exorbitant upfront payments and more profit-sharing, Carrey has enjoyed a long career that has made him one of the wealthiest actors of his generation.

 He made a somewhat unexpected return to blockbusters in 2020’s “Sonic the Hedgehog”, playing Dr. Robotnik.

 The movie went on to gross more than $300 million worldwide, with Carrey likely receiving a healthy share.

 Though Hollywood might not be as prepared to hand out $20 million contracts anymore, there has been discussion of him returning to the stand-up stage on Netflix, for which he would undoubtedly receive tens of millions.

-As of 2020, it’s estimated that Jim Carry is worth about $180 million and continues to be one of the most recognizable stars in Hollywood.
+As of 2020, it’s estimated that Jim Carry is worth over $180 million and continues to be one of the most recognizable stars in Hollywood.